Military history of Vietnam: Mongol invasions of Vietnam

 In the 13th century, the Vietnamese defeated the Great Yuan dynasty of the Mongol empire three times, and it was seen as one of the most famous historical victories of Vietnam.
 In an extent, the Vietnamese successful repelling of Mongol invasions, had been recognized as the main factor which would have saved all Southeast Asia from Mongols.

 Cham–Vietnamese wars

 Early modern period

 Vietnam adopted firearms from the Ming dynasty in the late 14th century.
-The conquest of Champa was contributed to Later Lê dynasty firearm advantage.
+The conquest of Champa was attributed to Later Lê dynasty firearm advantage.

 Around 15th-16th century, firearms started to gain dominance on Vietnam's battlefields.
 Rivaling feudal lords were quick to adopt these new deadly weapons.
 Tactics were changed to accommodate guns and cannons and soon the country had as many guns as it could afford.
 Throughout the time, the Vietnamese state also annexed the Southern region of the declining Khmer Empire which would become Vietnam today.